Simple to use

 Coarsest grind is uneven

 Prone to static cling

 The BODUM BISTRO Burr Coffee Grinder is designed for one simple task: grinding whole bean coffee.
 But do you need to grind your beans at home?
-While you certainly stick to ground coffee or grind whole beans at the store, it will get stale at home if you don’t use it fast enough.
+While you can certainly stick to ground coffee or grind whole beans at the store, both will get stale at home if you don’t use it fast enough.
 There’s also a risk that your dark-roast Columbian decaf might be mingling with light-roast Arabica from a previous customer.